Home > Blogs > What are Engineering Plans for Houses?

 No, engineering is not a part of home design.
-Home design is the creation of a living space, wheras structural engineering is the analysis of the structure itself.
-Home designers and architects are well versed in the local codes and regulations and plans are drawn according to the building code, but the engineering of the stucture is a seperate service.
+Home design is the creation of living space, whereas structural engineering is the analysis of the structure itself.
+Home designers and architects are well versed in the local codes and regulations and plans are drawn according to the building code, but the engineering of the structure is a separate service.
 Think of it in different terms.
-You may have your real estate agent write up a purchase contract for a home purchase or business lease; but to protect yourself you will likely consult with a lawyer to make sure the contract is sound.
+You may have your real estate agent write up a purchase contract for a home purchase or business lease, but to protect yourself you will likely consult with a lawyer to make sure the contract is sound.

 Why is my city or municipality requiring me to submit home plans that are stamped by an engineer?

 In recent years I have noticed that engineering [in our local area] is becoming a requirement by more and more cities than it used to be.
 The city is concerned that your home will be built sufficiently to support local conditions (soil, weather, etc.) and they naturally want the neighborhood to be a safe place to live.